lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 </template>
 ```

-There isn't a "best" way, but my in my experience, I've come up with some guidelines I like to use.
+There isn't a "best" way.
+I've come up with some guidelines I like to use, though, based on my experience.

 If I am not passing any arguments, I use the first style - `@event="handler"`.
 For example: